HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/customize404AND403WCM.md

 ## Introduction

 This article describes the procedure to customize the default HTTP-404 and HTTP-403 error codes that might been noticed when using the WCM servlet.
-Depend on the scenario, you will receive a different error message.
+Depending on the scenario, you will receive a different error message.
 This article applies to the following scenarios:

 1. Non-existent WCM URL.
     For example: `http://hostname/wps/wcm/non-existent`